courtneygrace40/guitar-hero/README.md

 ### SFML Library

 Finally, I used the SFML library to play music as the user plays the game.
 Since my game is Guitar Hero, the background music is a crucial part of the game.
 I uploaded two songs as “wav” files that play based on the user’s choice.
 The songs begin when the user enters the actual gameplay and end once the gameplay is finished.

+### Compilation

 I use the terminal to compile and run my game.
 I navigate to the correct folder and do the following two commands: “g++ -std=c++11 -I/opt/homebrew/Cellar/sfml/2.6.2/include main.cpp -o main -L/opt/homebrew/Cellar/sfml/2.6.2/lib -lsfml-audio -lsfml-system -lncurses” and “./main”.
 Once the “./main” is entered, the game begins.

 ## Visit My C++ Tutorial